 What is the SLED Program?

 No organization will be provided more than $10,000 per project through this fund.
-Projects must be completed in 12 months from the date of application.
+Approved projects must be completed by March 31, 2022.
 Money will be provided at the completion of the project following the submission of a completed project report from the applicant to the program administrator.

 Applications to the SLED program must meet the following criteria:

-4) The applicant provides financial resources and support to the project; and
+- The applicant provides financial resources and support to the project

-5) The project focus on Huron County and achieve at least one of the following objectives:
+The project focuses on Huron County and achieves one of the following objectives: